 The Board is committed to ensuring that it provides leadership to the business as a whole, having regard to the interests and views of its shareholders and other stakeholders.
 It is also responsible for setting the Group's strategy, values and standards.
-Details of the Group's business model and strategy can be found on Our Business Model and Our Strategy pages.
+The following links give details of the Group's business model and strategy.

 The roles of Chairman and Chief Executive Officer are separate and clearly defined, with the division of responsibilities set out in writing and agreed by the Board.

 The Chairman is responsible for the effective leadership, operation and governance of the Board and its Committees.
 He ensures that all Directors contribute effectively in the development and implementation of the Company's strategy whilst ensuring that the nature and extent of the significant risks the Company is willing to embrace in the implementation of its strategy are determined and challenged.

 The Chief Executive Officer is responsible for the management of the Group's business and for implementing the Group's strategy.

 Further details and the definitions of the roles are available at www.halfordscompany.com/investors/governance/division-of-responsibilities-between-the-chairman-and-chief-executive-officer

 The Directors, together, act in the best interests of the Company via the Board and its Committees, devoting sufficient time and consideration as necessary to fulfil their duties.
 Each Director brings different skills, experience and knowledge to the Company, with the Non-Executive Directors additionally bringing independent thought and judgement.
 This combination seeks to ensure that no individual or group unduly restricts or controls decision-making.

 - Manages and provides leadership to the Board